Put together a yarn sensory bin for your toddler and preschooler to explore and learn in a fun way!

 We looked for short and long strands, made shapes, wrapped the yarn around the circles with the grooves, threaded the triangles etc. Talking while we played about the textures, shape names, colours etc. I left the bin out for a few days, so she can explore on her own as well.

-There are many more ways to play, but let your kids have a go at a yarn bin and see what they come up with.
+There are many more ways to play with a yarn sensory bin, but let your kids have a go at a yarn bin and see what they come up with.